23po/artistic-markets/README.md

 When you open the app on this link https://starlit-seahorse-a2ab4a.netlify.app/ you get to a landing page.
 Here you choose whether to upload a pic or work of art from your computer to the marketplace.
 Alternatively, you can choose to go straight to the Marketplace and see the pics there.

 You can switch through 3 pages on the navbar.
 However the content for this pages remain work in progress.
 Much of this remains work in progress.

+<p>This project is created by the owner of this github site</p>